Fadydesoky/Mobile-Cloud-System/README.md

 - Demonstrated distributed system behavior using Redis
 - Built containerized applications with Docker
 - Modeled Kubernetes deployment and orchestration
 - Simulated mobile-to-cloud communication using HTTP APIs
+- Designed a microservices architecture with real service-to-service communication and failure handling

 ---